Sylius/Sylius/src/Sylius/Component/Association/README.md

 Association Component
 =====================

-The Sylius Association component efficiently manage product association for crosssell or upsell.
+The Sylius Association component efficiently manage any kind of associations.

 Sylius
 ------